Healthy Made Tasty. A Cancer Council website

 Look for products with the lowest numbers for saturated fat, sugar and sodium and the biggest numbers for fibre and calcium.

-4. Nutrition and health claims
+4. Nutrition and other claims

 The Food Switch app is a handy tool when shopping.
 This handy app allows you to scan the bar code on a product and it will suggest a healthier product to ‘switch’ to.